Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 ## Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 *Software Developer*
-- develops applications,programs and systems using programming languages and frameworks.
+- Develops applications,programs and systems using programming languages and frameworks.
  - Maintains and updates software to keep it functional.
 - Collaborates with other team members to ensure best practice when developing software.
  - Reports to the project manager about the progress of the software development.